 The board regularly reviews its own effectiveness and therefore undertakes a formal evaluation of its performance and that of its committees and individual directors annually.
 In accordance with recognised codes of corporate governance, the evaluation of the board is externally facilitated at least every three years.
 As the 2018 board effectiveness review was externally facilitated by Professor Robert Goffee, the DLC Nomdac and the board agreed that the board effectiveness review for 2019 would be internally facilitated, and take the form of a self-assessment questionnaire, followed by one-on-one meetings with the Chairman.
 The findings were collated and presented to the DLC Nomdac at the January 2020 meeting, prior to presentation to the board at the February 2020 meeting.
-Overall the board members were found to be satisfied with various aspects of board governance and functioning.
-The board effectiveness review identified that there had been an improvement to the overall effectiveness of the board, in particular, within the context of the significant changes to the executive leadership team and the governance framework.
+Overall the board effectiveness review identified that there had been an improvement to the overall effectiveness of the board, in particular, within the context of the significant changes to the executive leadership team and the governance framework.